johnschriner/presentations/digitalocean.md

 Copy all of the text from that file starting with **<?php**

-Going back to the terminal that is connected to the server:
+Going back to the terminal that is connected via SSH to the server:

         nano /var/www/mediawiki/LocalSettings.php